-Besides a strict adherence to the Standard Operating Procedure (SOP) designed for Fire Season- 2022, the preventive and mitigation measure enveloped in the Action Plan will be adhered to in 2022 fire season.
-With the wholehearted Endeavour of all staff of this Division the fire incidence can be prevented/controlled to maximum extent and a calculative move can be taken against the apprehended nature's fury in the shape of Forest Fire during 2022 fire season.
+Besides a strict adherence to the Standard Operating Procedure (SOP) designed for Fire Season- 2023, the preventive and mitigation measure enveloped in the Action Plan will be adhered to in 2023 fire season.
+With the wholehearted Endeavour of all staff of this Division the fire incidence can be prevented/controlled to maximum extent and a calculative move can be taken against the apprehended nature's fury in the shape of Forest Fire during 2023 fire season.

-Chapter -11 CHEMICAL (INDUSTRIAL), NUCLEAR AND RADIOLOGICAL DISASTER
+Chapter -11 CHEMICAL Disaster (INDUSTRIAL),

-The growth of chemical industries has led to an increase in the risk of occurrence of incidents associated with hazardous chemicals (HAZCHEM).
-A chemical industry that incorporates the best principles of safety, can largely prevent such incidents.
-Common causes forchemical accidents are beficiencies in safety management systems and human errors, or they mayoccur as a consequence of natural calamities or sabotage activities.
+The growth of chemical industries has led to an increase in the risk of occurrence ofincidentsassociated with hazardous chemicals (HAZCHEM).
+Achemical industry that incorporates the best principles of safety, can largely prevent such incidents.
+Common causes for chemical accidents are deficiencies in safety management systems and human errors, or they mayoccur as a consequence of natural calamities or sabotage activities.
 Chemical accidents result infire, explosion and/or toxic release.

 The nature of chemical agents and their concentration duringexposure ultimately decides the toxicity and damaging effects on living organisms in the form of symptoms and signs like irreversible pain, suffering, and death.
 Meteorological conditions such aswind speed, wind direction, height of inversion layer, stability class, etc., also play an importantrole by affecting the dispersion pattern of toxic gas clouds.
-The Bhopal Gas tragedy of 1984-theworstchemical disasterinhistory, whereover 2000 people dieddue to the accidental release of the toxic gas Methyl Isocyanate, is still fresh in our memories.
+The Bhopal Gas tragedy of 1984-theworstchemicaldisasterinhistory, whereover 2000 people died due to the accidental release of the toxic gas Methyl Isocyanate, is still fresh in our memories.
 Such accidents are significant interms of injuries, pain, suffering, loss of lives, damage to property and environment.
-A smallaccident occurring at the local level may be prior warning signals for an impending disaster.
-Chemical disaster, though low in frequency, have the potential to cause significant immediate orlong-termdamage.
+A small accident occurring at the local level may be prior warning signals for an impending disaster.
+Chemical disaster, though low in frequency, have the potential to cause significant immediate or long-term damage.

-A critical analysis of the lessons learnt from major chemical accidents exhibited variousdeficiencies.
+A critical analysis of the lessons learnt from major chemical accidents exhibited various deficiencies.
 Laxity towards safety measures, no conformation to techno-legal regimes and a low.level of public consultation are a few such shortcomings.
-The scenario called for concerted andsustained efforts for effective risk reduction strategies and capacity development under a nationala uthority to decrease the occurrence of such incidents and lessen their impact.Although tremendous efforts have been madeto minimize such accidents and to improve mergency preparedness at all levels, substantial efforts are still required to predict the occurrence of disasters, assess the damage potential, issue warnings, and to take other precautionary measures to mitigate their effects.
-Another pressing need Is to properly assess the potential of chemicalemergencies and develop tools for emergency planning and response to minimise the damage incase of anyeventuality.
+The scenario called for concerted and sustained efforts for effective risk reduction strategies and capacity development under national authority to decrease the occurrence of such incidents and less entheir impact.
+Although trem endousefforts have been madeto suchaccidents and to improve emergency prepared ness at all levels, substantial efforts are still require edtopredicttheoccurrenceofdisasters, assess the damage potential, issue warnings, and to precautionary other measures tomitigatetheireffects.
+Another pressing need is to properly assess the potential of chemicalemergencies and develop tools for emergency planning and response to minimise the damage incase of any eventuality.

-Odisha is also an Industrial State and many Large, Medium and Small-Scale Industries areoperatingin the state.Manylargeindustries are operatingin the districts like Jagatsinghpur,Angul,Jhasrsuguda, Sambalpur and Rayagada and many medium and small industries are operating in other districts of the State.
-The District Administration of theindustrial district mustbe prepared to face any kind of Chemical (Industrial) disasters and always be prepared with the Off-site Emergency Plan of the District.
-The Off-site emergency plan needs to be updated onregularfrequency.
+Odisha is also an Industrial State and many Large, Medium and Small-Scale Industries are operating in the state.
+Manylarge industries are operating in the districts like Jagatsinghpur, Angul, Jhasrsuguda, Sambalpurand Rayagada and many medium and small industries are operating in other districts of the State.
+The District Administration of the industrial district must be prepared to face any kind of Chemical (Industrial) disasters and always be prepared with the Off-site Emergency Plan of the District.
+The Off-site emergency plan needs to be updated on regular frequency.

-Thus, it is highly essentials to take all the preparedness measures and minimize the risk of any Chemical (Industrial) disasters in the industrial districts of the State.
-The followingin formation are required to be fulfilled and be updated every year in the District Disaster Management Plan of the District.
+Thus, it is highly essentials to take all the preparedness measures and minimize the risk of anyChemical(Industrial)disastersin theindustrialdistrictsoftheState.ThefollowinginformationarerequiredTobefulfilledandbeupdate deveryyearintheDistrictDisasterManagementPlanoftheDistrict.